 Our group was joined by Edward Maitland-Carew, the castles descendant of one of Scotland’s most politically powerful families, and dined with us in his grand estate state dining room.
 He was so interesting and gracious while sharing some history about our roomful of family portraits--the entire room felt like we were dining with the all his ancestral spirits of the past.

 Goodbyes with new Global Friends

-The Globetrotting company owner, Kate Pilcher & associate, Laura Rae, were actually on this trip us and turned out to be such a wonderful group of truly special horse women from the US - New Mexico, Chicago, Maine, New Jersey & the UK - Isle of Mann, Oxfordshire, New Zealand & Scotland, which was a one-of-a-kind cultural experience to have new friends around the globe.
+The Globetrotting company owner, Kate Pilcher & associate, Laura Rae, were actually on this trip us and turned out to be such a wonderful group of truly special horse women from the US - New Mexico, Chicago, Maine, New Jersey & the UK - Isle of Mann, Oxfordshire, Australia & Scotland, which was a one-of-a-kind cultural experience to have new friends around the globe.

 Thirlestane Castle is one of the oldest and finest inhabited castles in Scotland.